dipmalya120/The-Sparks-Foundation-/README.md

 Demo: Prediction using Unsupervised ML

 ## Task 3:

-Perform ‘Exploratory Data Analysis’ on dataset ‘Retail(Dataset).csv’ As a business manager, try to find out the weak areas where you can work to make more profit.
+Perform ‘Exploratory Data Analysis’ on dataset ‘Sample Superstore’ As a business manager, try to find out the weak areas where you can work to make more profit.
 What all business problems you can derive by exploring the data?

+You can choose any of the tool of your choice (Python/R/Tableau/PowerBI/Excel/SAP/SAS)

-Here is the dataset : Dataset.csv
+Here is the dataset : https://drive.google.com/file/d/1lV7is1B566UQPYzzY8R2ZmOritTW299S/view?usp=sharing

 Solution: To explore Business Analytics